35 Best Things to Do in Yellowstone National Park

 Distance: 1.8 miles / 2.9 km

-This is why I recommend visiting the Morning Glory Pool via the Artemisia Trailhead, which makes for a much shorter roundtrip hike, as well as a convenient way to check out the neighboring Biscuit Basin from the same parking area.
+This is why I highly recommend reading my separate post about hiking to the Morning Glory Pool from the Artemisia Trailhead, which makes for a much shorter, more direct roundtrip hike, as opposed to starting from Old Faithful, as most visitors do.

 Read My Separate Post: Artemisia Trail (Morning Glory Pool)